unikum-sol/brainstem/README.md

 precision (±0.005) — updating on every real learning cycle regardless of which tab is currently visible.

+The "Import & Jobs" tab now also displays the internal state of Phase 7d's survivor-reactivation queue: current queue size at each survival level (1 or 2 confirmed cycles), the current rotating cursor position per level, and a rough estimate (in real cycles) of how long a full pass through the current queue would take at the last observed reactivation rate and sleep-cycle fraction.
+This is a purely observational, read-only addition — it mirrors Phase 7d's own candidate-selection query exactly but does not alter, gate, or write to Phase 7d's state in any way.

 The "Datenbank" and "Fakten/Relationen" tabs — whose Treeview repopulation queries scale with total database size — only refresh while actually visible, with an immediate one-off refresh on tab switch.